REGISTRATION

 Bondi Beach offers a range of accommodation and is also easily reached by public transport.

 We encourage all hikers to use public transport to and from the event.
-You can find all options and time tables here.
-Bondi is easy reached by public transport and from the finish line.
-There are trains and buses to get home too.
+You can find options and time tables here.
+Bondi is easy reached by public transport.There are also plenty of trains and buses to get you home from the finish line.
 Paid parking is very limited at both the start and finish area.

 Are there any age restrictions?